AhmadIman04/ELLM_Hackathon/README.md

 ### 📸 Upload Meal Photos for Nutritional Analysis Flow

 1. **Launch picker**
-   User taps the “📸” icon to open the camera or gallery.
+   User taps the food log section to open the camera or gallery.
 2. **Preprocess on-device**
    Image is resized/compressed for optimal upload.
 3. **Secure upload**